R08K09/BNTA_BackEnd_Project/README.md

-# ToDo, OrNotToDo - Better than Notion
+# ToDo-OrNot-ToDo - "Better than Notion"

 ### Summary:
 This project outlines the backend code of a to-do list, designed to be used for everyday activities.